A post for Undiagnosed Children’s Day, 29th April 2016….

 The added complexity for us was that we moved NHS trust when EJ was 6 months old, so we had to start afresh with a new set of health professionals.
 Our GP notes of course would follow, but not instantly, and apparently notes and test results from hospitals don’t, they have to be requested specifically!

-Thankfully we found our new GP surgery to be fantastically supportive and Twinkle was referred to our new hospital without fuss.
+Thankfully we found our new GP surgery to be fantastically supportive and EJ was referred to our new hospital without fuss.

 We then embarked on a very confusing journey of test after test, normal results, clear scans and more normal results.
 Being passed from one department to another, in and out of hospital clinics and community services.